Black Tar Heroin Vs. Powder Heroin: What’s The Difference

 Smoking brown powder heroin comes with risks such as the increased risk of lung cancer, infections, effects on immune health, and more.

-Getting Help For A Heroin Addiction
+Treatment Services For Heroin Addiction

 This page does not provide medical advice.
 See more